oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

 >**FAP (False Alarm Probability)**
 >FAP stands for False Alarm Probability, which is the likelihood (percentage) that a timestamp is flagged as an anomaly in the anomaly-free training data (data asset).
 It is calculated at every signal level and then averaged across all signals as the final achieved FAP by our model.
 >
->A high FAP means the likelihood of an anomaly flagged by Anomaly Detection (AD) service to be a _false alarm_ is high.
+>A high FAP means the likelihood of an anomaly flagged by Anomaly Detection service to be a _false alarm_ is high.
 If this is not desired, depending on the sensitivity requirements of a user, user can specify it to be low.
 >
 >Typically, FAP can be set to be around the same level of percentage of anomalies in real business scenarios, and a value 0.01 or 1% is relatively appropriate for many scenarios.
 Also, be aware that if specifying a lower target FAP, the model needs more time to train, and may not achieve to the target FAP.